mikkoviitala/transcript/README.md

 >[98.03%] We the people of the United States in order to form a more perfect union establish justice insure domestic tranquility provide for the common defense.

+### Is it free?

+When you first sign up to Google Cloud you'll enter a Free Tier and get some "virtual cash" to spend in any way you want.
+You won't be billed before you explicitly turn billing on from the management comsole.
+If your access to API is restricted for any reason, not exclusively related to billing, Transcribe will simply return an error.